mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 To compare the User-Interface [Look and Feel](https://en.wikipedia.org/wiki/Look_and_feel) of the Legacy vs *RAW* Migration, we will present - later in this section -, selected Screens (with side by side images).
 These selections highlight typical opportunities for User Interface enhancements, for your consideration as the final Modern Style is defined.

-Pretending that the Modernized Application will be used by a ficticious Company called **SunFarm**, we will brand it as such, and refer to it as **The SunFarm Application** for the remaining topic discussions on this Example.
+Pretending that the Modernized Application will be used by a fictitious Company called **SunFarm**, we will brand it as such, and refer to it as **The SunFarm Application** for the remaining topic discussions on this Example.

 ## User-Interface Enhancement Objectives